ogobrecht/ogobrecht.github.io/about.md

 As declared in the [privacy statement][3] I use no user tracking at all.
 I am enjoying my own private times without distractions and therefore I have no direct discussion possibility here on this site.
 The preferred way to get in contact with me is to send me an email (<a href="mailto:{{ site.email }}">{{ site.email }}</a>) or in urgent cases a postcard - for the address see section [comments][4] below.

+## My Motivation

+In the last years I was often happy to find solutions, informations and open source code provided by other people in their blogs and community sites.
+To write down my own experiences and share my code as open source projects is my way to give back what I received before.

 ## This Site

 This site is built with [Jekyll][5], a static site generator, and a slightly modified version of the default theme minima.
 The sources are [available at GitHub][6].